HappybearGaming/QuickHeal/README.md

 **Tank list and mt healing**

-`/qh tanklist`
-Toggles tanklist display.
+`/qh tanklist`: Toggles tanklist display.

 `+` adds current target into the list.  `C` clears the list.